junxit/us-congress-bills-112/metadata.md

 - 2011-01-25 — Introduced in Senate
 - 2011-01-25 — Read twice and referred to the Committee on Environment and Public Works.
+- 2011-03-29 — Committee on Environment and Public Works.
+Hearings held.
+Hearings printed: S.Hrg.
+112-828.
+- 2011-06-09 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2012-09-19 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 112-213.
+Minority views filed.
+- 2012-09-19 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 112-213.
+Minority views filed.
+- 2012-09-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 514.